-7. What is Internal Rate of Return
+7. What is Internal Rate of Return?

 The internal rate of return is also one of the capital budgeting technique that identifies the time value of money.
 This method is also known as yield method, discounted rate of return and trial and error yield method.
 It is that rate of return which equates the present value of cash inflows to the present value of cash outflows.
-The hit and trial method is used in internal rate of return method to discount the cash vith the source of the source flows of the project as discount rate is not known.
+The hit and trial method is used in internal rate of return method to discount the cash flows of the project as discount rate is not known.
 The internal rate of return is calculated with the help of the following formula.